What will the in-house IP Team of 2025 look like? What should it look like?

 We will also be bringing in external voices to deepen the debate, from in-house IP leaders, from academia, and from business more widely.

-There are no right answers, but failing change, adapt and develop seems destined to push in-house IP teams even more firmly into the cost-centre, risk management department and away from the real debate about what intangible assets bring to business.
+There are no right answers, but failing to change, adapt and develop seems destined to push in-house IP teams even more firmly into the cost-centre, risk management department and away from the real debate about what intangible assets bring to business.

 Join the conversation: #IPTeamOf2025